reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 This playground can help you "get a feel" for how Effects work in practice.

 This example uses [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) to schedule a console log with the input text to appear three seconds after the Effect runs.
 The cleanup function cancels the pending timeout.
-Start by pressing "Mount the component":
+Start by pressing "Mount the Component":

 <Sandpack>